Ikitsuki, Nagasaki: Ikitsuki Island Museum

 This museum, near the bridge connecting Hirado and Ikitsuki, prominently displays the history of Ikitsuki Island.
 Featured are legacies of the old whaling industry, as well as the presence of hidden Christians.
-A full whale skeleton is on display in the main atrium, as well as other numerous artifacts from Ikitsuki's history.
+A full whale skeleton is on display in the main atrium, as well as other artifacts from Ikitsuki's history.
 Other odds and ends include a famous sumo wrestler from the island.
 The gift shop features canned whale and whale hotdogs among its items.
 Admission is 500 yen, and the museum is open daily.

 Ikitsuki Daigyoran Kannon Statue

 The Ikitsuki Daigyoran Kannon Statue is the largest bronze statue in Japan.
 The massive statue, completed on April 29, 1980, is 18 meters tall and weights 150 metric tons.
 It rests on a 3-meter stone foundation, inside of which one can find a Buddhist altar.

 "In Japanese Buddhism, Kannon is the Bodhisattva of compassion, and is therefore different from a Buddha as depicted by the famous bronze statues in Nara and Kamakura.
 The Ikitsuki Daigyoran Kannon prays for world peace and the safety of those that are out on the sea.
 It also mourns over all shipwrecked people and marine animals."